Texture Packing: Auto, Fixed, and Ordered Grid Atlas Optimization

 Auto Pack: For Maximum Memory Efficiency

-Section titled “Auto Pack: For Maximum Memory Efficiency”The Auto Pack mode intelligently determines the smallest possible texture size for your glyphs.
-It uses a dynamic sizing algorithm combined with binary search to find the most compact arrangement.
+Section titled “Auto Pack: For Maximum Memory Efficiency”Auto Pack determines the smallest possible texture size for your glyphs using dynamic sizing with binary search.

-- Key Benefit: Minimizes texture memory usage automatically.
+- Minimizes texture memory usage automatically.

 Fixed Size: For Predictable Dimensions